Quickstart guide

 Prerequisites

-We assume that you're already familiar with the core concepts and you have followed the integrations instructions for your environment.
+We expect that you're already familiar with the core concepts and you have followed the integrations instructions for your environment.

 Protecting existing web applications already accessible with the HTTP(S) protocol is the main goal of BunkerWeb : it will act as a classical reverse proxy with extra security features.